 Often times, patients report that they have "succumbed" to their pain; so an individual will develop his/her own medication management plan.
 Their “new plan” includes supplementing medications with additional substances; including alcohol, benzodiazepines, marijuana, additional opiates, etc., all of which lead to inappropriate use of pain medications, poor pain management, and fuel the addiction process.

-Patients participating in the pain management program will meet with a SL physician, who will review patient’s use history (alcohol, prescription, over-the-counter drugs, street drugs) and meet with the patient to individualize pharmaceutical management of chronic pain.
-Serenity Lane’s nursing staff monitors pain levels and associated symptoms of anxiety and/or depression, and reports to the pain management treatment team on a regular basis.
+Patients participating in our pain management program will meet with a Serenity Lane physician who will review patient’s use history (alcohol, prescription, over-the-counter drugs, street drugs) and meet with the patient to individualize pharmaceutical management of chronic pain.

-Our goal for each patient is to have quality recovery and effective pain management.
+Our goal for each patient is to have quality recovery, improved functioning and effective pain management.

 ADDITIONAL SERVICES FOR PATIENTS PARTICIPATING IN THE CHRONIC PAIN PROGRAM INCLUDE:

 - Both individual and group counseling with a Certified Addiction-Free Pain Management Specialist (CAPMS)

 - Pain Assessment